cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-external-table.md

 :   Optional keyword for dropping external web tables.

 IF EXISTS
 :   Do not throw an error if the external table does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 name
 :   The name (optionally schema-qualified) of an existing external table.